 The usual list of general post-surgical complications may occur with a Chevron osteotomy.
 This includes the potential for:

 Complications that are specific to Chevron osteotomy include:

-- Malunion: This can occur when the bone either is not positioned correctly resulting in abnormal position of the toe or where the position of the osteotomy changes following surgery.
+- Malunion: This can occur when the bone either is not positioned correctly resulting in abnormal position of the toe, or when the position of the osteotomy changes following surgery.
 In this instance, the toe may be malpositioned even to the point where further surgery is required.

 - Recurrence of the Deformity: Other complications include failure to fully correct the bunion deformity or the potential for recurrence of the bunion over time.

 - Hallux Varus: Excessive release of the lateral (outside) capsule of the MTP joint can lead to hallux varus.
 This is a deformity that can be difficult to correct.